 You may be messing with your small intestine

-A new study performed at Binghamton University found that titanium dioxide nanoparticles, found in many chewing gums, may negatively affect the way that the small intestine absorbs nutrients and keeps pathogens at bay.
-Chronic exposure to these nanoparticles (which are also found in many processed foods) was linked to a slower metabolism, decreased absorption of key nutrients and increased inflammation in the small intestine.
+A study performed at Binghamton University found that titanium dioxide nanoparticles, found in many chewing gums, may negatively affect the way that the small intestine absorbs nutrients and keeps pathogens at bay.
+Chronic exposure to these nanoparticles (which are also found in many processed foods) was linked to a slower metabolism, decreased absorption of key nutrients, and increased inflammation in the small intestine.

 If you chew gum on a regular basis, that certainly qualifies as chronic exposure.

 You may be inclined to eat a less healthy diet

 A 2013 study published in the journal Eating Behaviors linked chewing gum before meals to a lower quality of diet.
 The study also linked chewing gum (mint-flavored, in this case) to eating fewer fruits… not a healthy choice.

 You may be increasing your risk of chronic headaches

 A study published in the journal Pediatric Neurology linked habitually chewing gum to chronic headaches in teenagers.
 On the results of their study, the authors wrote: